 Kids, eh?
 Tsk.
 But then again, sometimes it’s all Yay!
 Either way, knowing what’s hot and what’s not on TV (and by TV we mean streaming services like Netflix) is an essential part of parenting.

-On those 'Tsk' days, you can lock them in a dark room with a TV and remote and tell them to get on with it.
-And on those 'Yay!' days you can cuddle up with them on the sofa and bond over a glowing rectangle filled with a minimum of 1920x1200 pixels.
+On those “Tsk” days, you can lock them in a dark room with a TV and remote and tell them to get on with it.
+And on those “Yay!” days you can cuddle up with them on the sofa and bond over a glowing rectangle filled with a minimum of 1920×1200 pixels.

-Anyway, here’s our pick of films and TV shows for your darling little genetic mutations.
+Whatever the type of day, here’s our pick of the best Netflix kids films and TV shows for your darling little genetic mutations.

 The number of TV shows which will keep your little one happy while also entertaining you are few and far between – so let’s all give thanks for the wonder that is Ben & Holly’s Little Kingdom.

 On the face of it, Ben & Holly… isn’t much more than a cutesy cartoon about elves and fairies, but you’ll only need a few minutes with it to realise that it’s actually a razor-sharp social satire.
 Class war?
 It’s here.
 Politics?
 Ditto.
 The education system, the environment, the role of the Royal family in a rapidly modernising economy?
 Check, check and check again.

 Your kids won’t get much of that of course, but while they giggle at the standard fairytale fare of witches and magic and gnomes with big appetites, you can enjoy the biting wit of Nanny Plum and content yourself that they’re absorbing it all subliminally.
 Or maybe we’re reading too much into it all?

 RELATED › The best things to watch on Netflix UK